KimKiYoun-nstel/ConnextTriad/COPILOT_INSTRUCTIONS.md

 # Copilot Project Instructions

+## Cross-References (for Copilot context)
+- For high-level module boundaries and data flow, see `PROJECT_ARCHITECTURE.md`.
+- For detailed coding rules and examples, see `CODING_GUIDELINES.md`.
+- For NGVA/DDS compliance specifics and Connext usage constraints, see `DOMAIN_STANDARDS.md`.
+- For authoritative Topic/Type and Command specs, see `TOPICS_AND_COMMANDS.md`.

 ## Language Policy (MUST)
 - Default language for all Copilot Chat responses and generated natural-language text is **Korean**.
 - Write all comments, docstrings, and human-facing documentation in **Korean**.